-As a leading international university we engage in an increasing range of activities and projects that require staff to be located overseas, from short-term assignments to permanent appointments.
-This has increased in recent years and is likely to increase further given the University’s international ambition and reach.
+As a leading international university we engage in a diverse range of activities and projects that require staff to be located overseas, from short-term assignments to permanent appointments.
+This requirement has increased in recent years and is likely to increase further given the University’s international ambition and reach.